nperon/workshop/src/pages/2018-07-21-memoizing-a-function/index.md

 date: "2018-07-21T18:49:39.175Z"
 title: "Memoizing a function in es6"
 tags: ['javascript', 'es6', 'functional programming', memoization]
-excerpt: "Function memoization implemented in a short snippet thanks to convenient functional programming features of javascript"
+excerpt: "Function memoization implemented in a short snippet with some convenient functional programming features of javascript"
 ---

 ```javascript